 Why some people are driven to commit acts of online hate and harassment is a complex question with a multitude of possible answers, many of them dissatisfying.

-Despite heightened awareness of the issue and efforts by tech companies like Twitter to roll out new anti-harassment tools, online harassment is not going away: According to the Pew Research Center, online harassment is on the rise, having increased in the past two years alone.
+Despite heightened awareness of the issue and efforts by tech companies like Twitter to roll out new anti-harassment tools, online harassment is not going away: According to the Pew Research Center, online harassment is on the rise, having increased and intensified in the past five years alone.

 While many forms of online hate and harassment are no doubt a reflection of the structural inequalities embedded in our culture and communities, hateful rhetoric and/or discriminatory attitudes that are more likely to be denounced in public settings become amplified and nearly impossible to tamp down in online settings.
 This makes many corners of the internet hostile and inhospitable, especially for women; those from racial, ethnic, and religious minorities; members of the LGBTQ+ community; and people with disabilities.
 Other times, online harassers will say and do wildly offensive things with the sole intention of getting a rise out of their target, not because they have a particular ideological agenda they’re trying to impart.
 In either case, and regardless of a harasser’s intentions, the impact of online hate and harassment on an individual target can be devastating.